Is diving safe?

 How long do divers stay in the Learn to Dive Class?

-It usually takes about one year for divers to complete the Learn to Dive class.
+It usually takes about 6 months to one year for divers to complete the Learn to Dive class.
 Every diver is different.
-Some divers will advance from our Learn to Dive Class (mostly older children) in about nine months.

 How long does it take for divers to advance?

 Divers will generally advance one level each year.
-There are five different levels of diving.
-Learn to dive, Sparks, Fire, Blaze, and Elite.
+There are six different levels of diving.
+Learn to dive, Diving 2, Sparks, Fire, Blaze, and Elite.

 Do new divers have to compete?